 A Bilby Experience

-After visiting the Cosmos Centre, it’s a real change of pace and focus to have a Bilby Experience and learn the heart-warming story of this cute little marsupial’s return from the edge of extinction.
+It’s a real change of pace and focus to have a Bilby Experience and learn the heart-warming story of this cute little marsupial’s return from the edge of extinction.
 The Bilby Experience is located in the town’s Railway Station next door to the Visitor Information Centre.

 More than a decade ago, its very existence was in danger.
 But these days the future seems assured for the cute little bandicoot known as the bilby.

 Bilbies are desert-dwelling bandicoots about the size of a rabbit.
 They have large ears, a coat of soft, light grey-andtan fur and a very distinctive black-and-white tail.
 Of the six bandicoot species that once lived in the arid/semi-arid areas of Australia, bilbies are the only species remaining and even their numbers became dangerously low in the 1990s.
-The genetically distinct Queensland population is
+The genetically distinct Queensland population is the most vulnerable.

 The species was saved from almost certain extinction by a movement that started right here in Charleville by two Parks and Wildlife Service men who became known as the Bilby Brothers.
 These days bilby numbers, though low in the wild, are being helped along with a captive bilby breeding programme in Charleville.
 A predator-proof fence at Currawinya National Park works in conjunction with the breeding program for the re-introduction of bilbies into the wild.
 Released bilbies are monitored inside the enclosure using radio transmitter tracking devices.